Why Should You Consult an Estate Planning Attorney Before Going On a Vacation?

 You should prepare a General Power of Attorney or Specific Power of Attorney if you plan to live abroad for a while and want someone to manage your finances while you’re out of town.
 These documents require you to appoint a trusted person, such as your spouse, parents, adult children, or any sibling, to manage your finances while you’re away.

 The General Power of Attorneys and the Specific Power of Attorneys both have different purposes.
 The General Power of Attorney allows you to nominate someone to manage all of your assets and finances while you are away and mentally capable.
 On the other hand, use a Specific Power of Attorney when you want to appoint someone to do a particular task.
 People often make use of these while they’re not in town.
 But, they have to be mentally capable, nonetheless.
 Everyday use involves things like selling a house or paying bills.
 A Power of Attorney sets the time frame for which it becomes effective.
 And if you become incapable of making decisions for yourself, a Power of Attorney expires.
 In this case, it means that your appointed estate planning attorney can’t act for you anymore.

 Even if you’ve already followed the law and estate planning, most packages from an estate planning lawyer do not include a selection for a health care decision-maker for minor children, unless the client specifically requests it.
 They are not usually done in the course of law and estate planning package.

 Some areas to discuss of Texas estate planning (especially with minor children) are as follows:

 - Medical Power of Attorney Designation for Minor Children;

-- Designation of Guardian for Minor Children;
+- Appointment of a Guardian for Minor Children;

 - Medical Power of Attorney for you;